 Welcome to my personal research page.
-I am a Mineral physicist/Planetary Scientist/Glaciologist with a background in Planetary Sciences/Geology, experimental mineral physics and Geophysics.
+I am a Planetary Scientist/Mineral physicist/Glaciologist with a background in Planetary Sciences/Geology, experimental mineral physics and Geophysics.

-I am the co-develloper of the SeaFreeze code that represent accurate thermodynamics of liquid water and HP ices up to 2300 MPa and 400K.
+I am the main developer of the SeaFreeze package that provides accurate representation of the thermodynamics of liquid water and HP ices up to 2300 MPa and 400K.

 I am currently a Research associate at the Department of Earth and Space Science at the University of Washington, Seattle USA.

 This work is done at Prof. J. M. Brown Mineral Physics Lab at the ESS and with Dr. S. Vance at NASA Jet Propulsion Laboratory.

 My previous postdoc was at the IGE (Ex-LGGE) in Grenoble, France, working on the rheological properties of polycrystalline ice Ih.
 This study was conducted in the frame of the DREAM ANR-funded project under the supervision of Dr. Maurine Montagnat.